CDidier80/PyCore/README.md

 ### Current API Integration:
 ![landing page view](media/readmeImages/api.jpeg)

 The current API-integration is handled by sending post requests via public proxy by cors-anywhere.
 The use of this public proxy will be replaced in the near future by an independent and scaleable private proxy.
 Code execution in the long-term may be migrated to Sphere Engine or may discontinue API integration altogether by deploying a Python compilation sandbox adjacent to a PyCore server.

 ### How to get started:
-Visit pycore.com/surge/sh and click "Begin" -- to begin practice.
+Visit pycore.com/surge/sh and click "Begin" to navigate to the editor/console.
 The site currently supports basic, unguided code editing and compilation.
 Look for further feature releases in late 2020 and early 2021.